-We stayed with Lisa's friends in london for three or four days, touring about London a bit.
+We stayed with Lisa's friends in London for three or four days, touring about London a bit.
 I had a Bronica C camera, which I had bought in the states and then replaced with a Bronica S-2.
-I brought the C to England with me becaused I believed that I could sell it for a better price in England than in the U.S. In the end, I did sell it at a resaonable profit to a wedding photographer, for 90 pounds.
+I brought it to England with me becaused I believed that I could sell it for a better price in England than in the U.S. In the end, I did sell it at a reasonable profit to a wedding photographer, for 90 pounds.
 Unfortunately, this was only after wasting a lot of time schlepping around from camera store to camera store.
 We did see some of the basic sights of London, including Parliament in session.

 Then we hitch-hiked down to Bath, where we stayed at the Youth Hostel, a converted Georgian mansion.
 Bath was the most enchanting city I had ever seen.
 I immediately fell in love with the place.
 The city was full of flowers and the weather was perfect, warm and sunny.

 We had been planning to hitch-hike or take the train to Istanbul.
 It turned out that the train would have been too expensive, but Peter saved us from having to hitch-hike.
 Parked in the field behind his house was a red 1962 Austin-Healy Sprite.
 The "Bateau Rouge" was very similar in appearance to a MG Midget-'62 was the first year after the demise of the "bug-eyed" Sprite.
-Peter's had a fibreglass hard top, but otherwise it was a classic british sports car.
+Peter's had a fiberglass hard top, but otherwise it was a classic british sports car.
 No wimpy roll-up windows, it had proper side curtains, and a 988cc four-banger.
+It had a gorgeous leather-covered steering wheel.
 He had brought it from England when he moved to Belgium.

 We went to Radio-Shack in Brussels and bought some switches, which I installed with the help of a wiring diagram that Peter had for a different model British car that had a similar electrical system.
 I got some plaster intended for patching walls in houses, and used this to cover the worst of the rust, sprayed red with Dupli-color.
 It looked ok from a distance, possibly one of the shoddiest body repair jobs in history, but good enough for a month.
 At "Lenny's Stock Amaricain" we got a muffler bandage and a tin of "Gun Gum" muffler patching cement to fix the rusted out silencer, bought a 30 day insurance policy and were on our way.
 The car was legal for use anywhere in Europe except for Great Britain and Belgium, so we had to tip-toe to the French border.